nhsconnect/gpconnect/pages/development/development_api_security_guidance.md

 After consultation with the Infrastructure Security, Operational Security and Spine DDC teams the following SSL protocols SHALL be supported.

-{% include important.html content="The list of supported ciphers is ordered in order of preference (i.e. the first item being the most preferred)." %}

 - `TLSv1.2`
-- `TLSv1.1`
-- `TLSv1`

-{% include note.html content="SSLv2 and SSLv3 are deprecated and SHALL NOT be used.
-All consumer and provider systems SHALL be configured to implement TLSv1 and SHOULD be configured to implement TLSv1.1 and above." %}
+{% include note.html content="SSLv2, SSLv3, TLSv1.0 and TLSv1.1 are deprecated and SHALL NOT be used.
+All consumer and provider systems SHALL be configured to implement TLSv1.2." %}

 ## Supported Ciphers ##